My goal is to write articles that go against the flow to pique discussion, offer a different perspective and connect some dots.

 No matter where we turn, we are bombarded with advertisements through the many various media conduits.
 In the Christian world, there are endless ‘ministries’ wanting to introduce their wares and materials to you.
-What many fail to realize is that they are not ministering, but they are actually selling something to you.
-The sad fact is that most Christians are religious retail customers of a ministry brand name that sells an adulterated Gospel.
-The moment the Gospel becomes a product, it becomes mammon.
+What many fail to realize is that they are they are actually trying to sell something to you.
+The sad fact is that most Christians are religious retail customers of a ministry brand name that sells their gospel.
+They do not even follow the words in their bible.

 "No one can serve two masters, for either he will hate the one and love the other; or else he will be devoted to one and despise the other.
 You can't serve both God and Mammon. - Matthew 6:24

-The popular 'Gospel' that is preached today is used to make money where religious men can increase their means all the way to the bank.
+The popular gospel message that is preached today from the pulpits is a money grab where religious men can increase their means all the way to the bank.

 He must increase, but I must decrease. - John 3:30

-Today, this passage has been inverted to mean that ‘ministers’ must increase their various religious profit centres instead of pointing to Christ.
-The Gospel of Christianity is an economy unto itself where the name of Christ is stuck on just about anything and sold as a commodity.
+Today, this passage in the Christian bible has been inverted to mean that religious ministers must increase their various religious profit centres.
+Their gospel is an economy unto itself where Jesus is stuck on just about anything and sold as a commodity.

-Unfortunately, the command of God to disseminate the Gospel freely has been ignored completely.
-Preachers demand monies and make a lavish living from the ‘Gospel’ that they are selling.
-Their ministries materials are sold and religious programs are created around the latest best-selling books.
-Many religious internet sites charge fees for subscriptions to receive their supposed divine ‘wisdom’ and ‘knowledge’ that they claim that God has revealed exclusively to them.
-This is just common practice among those who push the mammon driven Gospel message.
+They do not even take heed to their own doctrines to disseminate their gospel freely.
+Preachers demand monies and make a lavish living from the message they are selling.
+Their ministry materials are sold and religious programs are created around their latest best-selling books.
+Many religious internet sites charge fees for subscriptions to receive their supposed revelations of ‘wisdom’ and ‘knowledge’ that they claim that God has revealed exclusively to them.
+This is just common practice among those who push a money driven agenda.

-The plain fact is that the modern ‘Gospel’ is an affront where people are charged upon their ‘conversion.’
-The ‘conversion rate’ is the price you will pay for their man-made doctrines.
+The plain fact is their gospel is an affront where people are charged upon their ‘conversion.’
+The ‘conversion rate’ is the price for buying into their man-made doctrines.

 As you go, preach, saying, 'The Kingdom of Heaven is at hand!
 Heal the sick, cleanse the lepers, and cast out demons.
 Freely you received, so freely give.
 Don't take any gold, nor silver, nor brass in your money belts. - Matthew 10:7-9

-Many seminaries and Bible schools offer many courses in the ‘gifts of the ministry.’
-Once the money is paid and the courses are finished, their students receive a diploma or certificate based on their ‘gift’ that they have purchased.
-Because of the money, time and effort they have put in obtaining their so called ‘gift,’ they need to make a vocation from it to see a return on their investment.
-These people are deceived and fail to take heed to Peter’s words and believe that they can somehow ‘buy the gift of God with money.’
+Many seminaries and Bible schools offer many courses in the ‘gifts' of the ministry.
+Once the money is paid and the courses are finished, their students receive a diploma or certificate based on their ‘gifting’ that they have purchased.
+Because of the money, time, and effort they have put in obtaining their ‘gifting,’ they need to make a vocation from it to see a return on their investment.
+These people are deceived believing that they can purchase 'gifts' from God.

 The modern church system today is all about transitionary activities that evolves around the monetary.
-If you desire ‘anointing,’ you must buy it through the religious business economy of the church system.
+If you desire what they call ‘anointing,’ you must buy it through the religious business economy of the church system.
 Religious empowerment must be bought through ‘sowing a seed’ to obtain things from God.
-The modern vocation of Pastor is something that has been bought; therefore, it is not a gift from God because salaried-to-serve is an oxymoron.
+The modern vocation of Pastor is something that has been bought from a seminary.

-After Elisha had ministered to Naaman, his leprosy was healed after dipping himself in the Jordan seven times.
+In the Tanach (Old Testament), there is a story where Elisha had ministered to Naaman and his leprosy was healed after dipping himself in the Jordan seven times.
 Because Naaman was healed, he wanted to offer gifts to him, but Elisha refused.
 One of Elisha’s servants, Gehazi saw this as an opportunity and ran after Naaman.
 He asked him for pieces of silver for being healed even though Elisha had rejected compensation.
-The consequence of Gehaz’s covetous was that he became cursed with the leprosy that Naaman was healed of (2 Kings 5:14:27).
+The consequence of Gehaz’s covetous was that he became cursed with the leprosy that Naaman was healed of (2 Kings 5:14-27).

-It should be obvious that through the thousands of social media and internet web sites that Christianity sells everything from books, pictures, music, clothing, crosses, trinkets, oils, etc. However, many don’t realize is that these supposed 'ministries' are selling religious junkware where Christ’s name attached to these items.
-This is just common practice in the mainstream church system where ‘spiritual things’ are bought and sold.
+It should be obvious that through the thousands of social media and internet sites that Christianity sells everything from books, pictures, music, clothing, crosses, trinkets, oils, etc. However, many don’t realize is that all these things are selling religious junk-ware.

-The love of money is the root of all evil and many people crave it because it gives them prestige, power, accolades and entitlement.
-It is sad that most have wandered away from the faith because they have sold themselves out to the 'god of this age.'
+People crave idolatry because it gives them prestige, power, accolades and entitlement.
+It is sad that most have wandered away from the ways of the one true God for the ways of the world.

 What about the many religious conferences with special guest speakers?

 Some have admission fees and others do not.
 Slick salesman can easily bilk people of their money even though something is supposedly ‘free.’
 Many are enamoured with the latest celebrity ‘prophets.’
 Spiritual fraud and financial dishonesty are mutually inclusive because you cannot have one without the other.
-All these keynote speakers are no different than Simon Magus because they are all professional sorcerers by trade.
-People love to pay them to dispense their craft of ‘selling the gift.’
+People love to pay them to dispense their craft of selling the 'gift.’

 The Christian culture is a merchandising paradigm with rabid consumerism where money is exchanged for religious goods and services.
 The people demand a result or a return on what they have put down.
 It is no different than buying the services of fortune tellers, psychics, tarot card readers and soothsayers.
-They practice the same art, but they are just given different religious titles to cater to the indoctrinated.
-People are given what they want to hear instead of the word of God.
-What is called the ‘Holy Spirit’ is peddled and sold to the highest bidders.
+They practice the same art, but they are just given different religious titles to cater to the indoctrinated masses.
+People are given what they want to hear instead of heeding the ways of God.

 Preachers are always asking or demanding money for their own self-enrichment.
-The 'Gospel' they preach is about building their own religious empires.
-Churches are advertisement centres.
-They are a den of thieves where entertainment, prayers, prophecies and supposed miracles are sold upon their stages.
-These people believe that they can sell the gifts of the Holy Spirit.
-They are no different than the likes of Simon Magus and Judas Iscariot who sold out Christ for silver.
+The gospel they preach is about building their own religious empires.
+Churches are their advertisement centres.
+Entertainment, prayers, prophecies and supposed miracles are sold upon their stages.

-Are you making money for yourself from the Gospel?
+Are you making money for yourself from your brand of gospel?

-Woe to those who in their greed merchandise the Gospel by commercializing it to their own advantage.
+Woe to those who in their greed merchandise the supposed ways of God to their own advantage.

 'He who oppresses the poor to increase his wealth and he who gives gifts to the rich - both come to poverty.' - Proverbs 22:16